-Last (but not least!), Financial Planning is an exciting NEW major that will be offered for the first time in Fall 2023.
+Last (but certainly not least!), Financial Planning is an exciting NEW major that started for the first time in Fall 2023.
 As one of the fastest-growing career fields, more people are turning to financial planners to help them make informed decisions to achieve their financial goals.
 The Texas A&M Financial Planning Program is designed to prepare you for this exciting profession while fulfilling the core educational curriculum necessary to sit for the CFP® Certification Examination.
 We pride ourselves in providing knowledge that goes beyond the exam and incorporate real world materials essential to developing skilled, comprehensive financial planners.
+The Financial Planning program has been a part of the Department of Agricultural Economics for many years, and we are excited that it has now grown from a minor in Financial Planning into a full major!

-Read more to find out additional details about what you can do with each degree option!
+Keep reading to find out more details about what you can do with each degree option!